Black Cultural Heritage Trail: Frequently Asked Questions

 How is the project being funded?

 The Buncombe County Tourism Development Authority is funding the project with occupancy tax revenue collected from visitors staying in Buncombe County lodging as part of its Tourism Product Development Fund grant program.
-The trail markers will be installed and maintained in perpetuity by the BCTDA.
+The trail markers were installed and will be maintained in perpetuity by the BCTDA.

-How will it be decided what sites and stories become part of the trail?
+How was it decided what sites and stories became part of the trail?

-Input has been gathered from community engagement efforts including online surveys, focus group discussions, and listening session workshops.
-Additionally, an advisory committee will advise on the trail’s themes, route, design and featured content for the project throughout the development process.
+Input was gathered from community engagement efforts including online surveys, focus group discussions, and listening session workshops.
+Additionally, an advisory committee advised on the trail’s themes, route, design and featured content for the project throughout the development process.

-Yes, there will be an accompanying website that will include a map of the trail as well as additional information such as photos, videos, and oral history recordings.
+Yes, there is an accompanying website that includes a map of the trail as well as additional information such as photos, videos, and oral history recordings.

 Will the trail be expanded outside of Asheville?